microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/Update-MgDeviceManagementPartner.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DisplayName <String>]`: Partner display name
-  - `[GroupsRequiringPartnerEnrollment <IMicrosoftGraphDeviceManagementPartnerAssignment[]>]`: User groups that specifies whether enrollment is through partner.
+  - `[GroupsRequiringPartnerEnrollment <IMicrosoftGraphDeviceManagementPartnerAssignment1[]>]`: User groups that specifies whether enrollment is through partner.
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.